 By Glen Berseth

 Writing is a complex skill.
-It is also a vital skill to succeed in research and is a useful skill in general.
+It is also a vital skill for success in research and is a valuable skill in general.
 I ran a writing workshop in my group (and invited all of Mila, and now everyone else, to join).
 It focuses on principles for writing clear prose that are easy for readers to understand.
 In this workshop series, we look at writing from the perspective of mental load (and minimum description length) for the reader and consider that some sentences are easier to process than others.
-Next, writers should understand how to organize their text to make sure they cover the ideas they want to express well enough, connect ideas together, and avoid confusion across the text.
-Last, we will cover some tools to improve these skills and produce coherent documents quickly, avoid writer’s block and work collaboratively.
+Next, writers should understand how to organize their text to ensure they effectively cover the ideas they want to express, connect ideas together, and avoid confusion throughout the text.
+Lastly, we will cover some tools to enhance these skills and produce coherent documents quickly, avoid writer’s block, and work collaboratively.

 We'll cover the following topics (see page links for slides and recordings):